| Are you looking

 • Imagine you're writing an outline - Similar to writing

-points and sub-points of the content on the page will be and decide
+main points and sub-points of the content on the page will

 Avoid: